 Swim Survival School: Cruel Or Kind?

-With the recent spate of drownings and near drownings in Australia this summer (since December 2016 there have already been 18 drowning deaths), many parents are asking themselves, what can I do to prevent this tragedy from occurring in my family?
+With the recent spate of drownings and near drownings in Australia this summer (since December 1 2018 seventy-three people have drowned around the country), many parents are asking themselves, what can I do to prevent this tragedy from occurring in my family?

 Learn To Swim From 6 Months